 If you are confident you can handle a larger group, even numbers are a good idea and avoid anyone from feeling left out.
 For smaller kids, a trundle bed can easily accommodate 4 children sleeping head-to-toe.
-It will feel like an indoor camping!
+It will feel like indoor camping!

 Sleepover party with lots of children can be overwhelming for small guest and their host, it takes some pretty serious coordination to get everyone fed and to bed with a smile on their face.

 5. What is the Best Timing?

 The best time to start a sleepover is later in the afternoon, that way, the children have not spent too much time together and they are super excited to have an overnight play date.
-Guest can arrive in thier pj’s to cut down on bathtime admin.
+Guest can arrive in their pj’s to cut down on bathtime admin.

 Have a definite start and end time for the party.
 This keeps the occasion special and parents collect their children at a set time in the morning.